-Created by two passionate E-RYT-500 level instructors, who met in their advanced yoga teacher training, our training is designed to foster connection with others, discover and hone your unique voice and ultimately guide you to discover your true self through the teachings of yoga.
+Our training is designed to foster connection with others, discover and hone your unique voice and ultimately guide you to discover your true self through the teachings of yoga.

 Within this training, which meets and exceeds the latest required Yoga Alliance standards, you will find an invigorating mix of yoga philosophy blended with teaching skills, sequence building, an understanding of anatomy, while finding your unique and individual teaching voice.

 You will leave this course not only with a deeper understanding of yoga and stronger personal practice, but also empowered with the skills to teach, and equipped with the knowledge & support to share your gift of yoga with the community.

 Brenda Norris, owner of Uplift Yoga, believes EVERYONE needs yoga in their lives, and seeks to guide every individual in her class toward building a practice that works for them.
 A modern dancer in her past life, she immediately felt a connection to the yoga practice the moment she stepped on the mat, pleasantly accompanied by a change in her physical body, and a transformational shift in her thinking.
 She completed the Charm City Yoga 200-hour yoga teacher training at YogaWorks, and immediately began teaching.
 Years into her teaching, she completed her 300-hour Advanced Studies yoga teacher training program at the Bhagavata-Sevaya school of yoga.
 Brenda’s approach to class is lighthearted, positive, and fun, and she welcomes all who step into her class to share in an ever-moving, music-driven, and breath connecting Vinyasa style flow, and begin moving toward discovering their own transformations.